Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - Param3: Display list column to add to
 - Param4: Y position to start at (signed 2's complement, can be off-display)

-Wrapper for us_dlist_addlist using the current Display List Definition & Process flags register contents.
+Wrapper for us_dlist_addlist using the current Display List Definition register contents.

 PRAM pointers 1, 2 and 3 are used and not preserved.